BritishPandaChick/pure-css-colorful-tabs/README.md

-# pure-css-colorful-tabs
+# Pure CSS Colorful Tabs

-CodePlayer Pure CSS Colorful Tabs Project
+CodePlayer Pure CSS Colorful Tabs Project.
+Made with HTML &amp; CSS.

+## Instructions
+Clone or download zip file.
+Open index.html file in your browser.

+## Contributing
+This repository is based on starter code from TheCodePlayer.
+Therefore I will not be accepting any pull requests.

+## Acknowledgements
+* TheCodePlayer